 History and sightseeing

-By European standards, Odessa is a young city.
+By European standards, Odesa is a young city.
 It was founded in 1794 by Catherine the Great, when the Russian Queen decided her empire could use a port on the Black Sea.

-Odessa has quickly developed.
-By its hundredth anniversary (1894), Odessa occupied the 4th place in the Russian Empire in size and economic power - after St. Petersburg, Moscow and Warsaw.
+Odesa has quickly developed.
+By its hundredth anniversary (1894), Odesa occupied the 4th place in the Russian Empire in size and economic power - after St. Petersburg, Moscow and Warsaw.

-Nowadays, Odessa is home to 1.2 million people, and growing.
+Nowadays, Odesa is home to 1.2 million people, and growing.
 Its development as a seacoast resort community has contributed to a population that has almost tripled over the last hundred years.
-A mild climate, plenty of beaches, and the Black Sea attract thousands of tourists to Odessa throughout the year, earning it the title of "Southern Palmira."
+A mild climate, plenty of beaches, and the Black Sea attract thousands of tourists to Odesa throughout the year, earning it the title of "Southern Palmira."

-Deribasovskaya Street is the heart of Old Odessa, with shops ranging from the government meat store to the Levis outlet.
+Deribasovskaya Street is the heart of Old Odesa, with shops ranging from the government meat store to the Levis outlet.

 During fair weather, Deribasovskaya is the sight for the best people watching, especially if you stop at one of the numerous cafes with outdoor seating; but after September, the wise go indoors.
 The City Park (Gorsad) near Preobrazhenskaya Street boasts dozens of craftsmen, strollers and musicians.

 Built in 1837 and site of the famous baby carriage scene in Eisenstein's "Battleship Potemkin," the Potemkin Steps are the best place in the city to view the bay and busy harbors.
 Walk along the yellow-bricked Primorskjj Boulevard and note monuments to Aleksander I, Soviet generals and a British frigate which grounded off shore during the Crimean War.
 At the bottom of the steps is the city's brand new passenger ship terminal and convention center.